 Another attraction where your children can trick-or-treat at is LegoLand’s Brick-or-Treat event.
-Select nights (usually Saturday and Sunday) starting late September through October, children can wear their costumes and participate in fun activities such as a scavenger hunt with ghouls, ghosts and goblins.
+Select nights (usually Saturday and Sunday) starting mid- to late-September through October, children can wear their costumes and participate in fun activities such as a scavenger hunt with ghouls, ghosts and goblins.
 The largest LEGO Jack-O-Lantern in the world will be there, and many other LEGO displays.
 These features make for a fantastic family photo.
 This not-so-chilling event is perfect for children 12 years and under, especially if they like to build things.

 Tips For Brick-or-Treat Halloween:

 - Be sure your child participates in the costume parade.

 Capone’s Dinner & Show, Kissimmee, Florida

 An alternative to spending Halloween at Orlando’s theme parks is to go to an Orlando dinner show such as Capone’s Dinner & Show.
 This is the perfect place to go if you do not like having the livin’ daylights scared out of you, or want to stay at home to hand out candy.
 The only thing that is scary about spending Halloween with the gang at this joint is how much fun you’ll have for such a cheap ticket.
 To read more about Halloween at Capone’s read this post.

 No doubt there are many fun events for Halloween at Orlando’s theme parks.
 Which one will you visit?
 Will it be Universal’s Halloween Horror Nights, Mickey’s Not-So-Scary Halloween or another spooky place?
 However you celebrate it, have a safe and Happy Halloween!